hbctraining/variant_analysis/lessons/sequence_alignment_theory.md

 Now you have written your command to run `bwa` you are ready to run alignment.
 However, there are a few steps that we are going to add to the script so that they run immediately after the alignemnt finishes.

-## Sorting Reads and SAM to BAM Conversion
+## Query-name Sorted Reads and SAM to BAM Conversion

 Now that we have aligned our reads to the reference, we would see if we opened up the SAM file that the alignments are in the order they were processed by `bwa` and not in any particular order that would be useful for downstream analyses.
-So, we are going to sort them into a coordinate ordered format that downstream tools can use.
+So, we are going to ***sort them into order by read name*** for the `fixmates` tool in `samtools` downstream.
+It should be noted that we are going to sort our BAM file by coordinate later in the processing and when people discuss a "sorted SAM/BAM" file they are usually referring to a BAM file that is coordinate sorted.

 Additionally, while SAM files are nice due to their human readability, they are typically quite large files and it is not an efficient use of space on the cluster.
 Fortunately, there is a binary compression version of SAM called BAM.
 While we sort the reads, we are going to use a very common tool, `samtools`, to convert our SAM files to BAM files.

 ```
-# Sort SAM file and convert it to a BAM file
+# Sort SAM file and convert it to a query name sorted BAM file
 samtools sort \
 -@ 8 \
--O bam \
+-n \
--o $BAM_FILE \
+-o $QUERY_SORTED_BAM_FILE \
 $SAM_FILE
 ```